Modi and Bibi Are Brothers in Arms

 The countries also face a common enemy.
 The Israeli prime minister’s trip to the Chabad House in Mumbai (which was a target of Pakistani militants in November 2008) starkly reaffirmed the dangers posed to both countries by radical Islamists.
 The joint statement issued by the two governments on Jan.
 15 advocated “strong measures against terrorists, terror organizations, those who sponsor, encourage or finance terrorism or provide sanctuary to terrorists and terror groups.”

 But all of this bilateral bonhomie has obscured significant policy differences on some of the most contentious issues in the region.
 Netanyahu has expressed serious concerns about the efficacy of the July 2015 nuclear deal with Iran.
-Even prior to the negotiation of that deal, he has been a robust advocate of military strikes on Iran.
+Even prior to the negotiation of that deal, he had been a robust advocate of military strikes on Iran.
 The Indian Ministry of External Affairs opposed that approach and instead lent its support to diplomatic negotiations to address concerns emanating from Iran’s nuclear program.
 Indeed, at the height of the Iranian nuclear imbroglio, India’s oil imports and economic and defense cooperation with Iran were issues of major concern to Israeli ministers as well as Jewish-American advocacy groups.

 Today, Netanyahu’s policy prescriptions vis-à-vis Iran continue to run counter to India’s economic and diplomatic priorities.
 His “fix it or nix it” strategy toward the Iran deal will not be acceptable to the Modi government, whose foremost concern is stability in India’s proximate neighborhood — home to millions of members of the Indian diaspora.
 India’s dependence on West Asian energy sources is all too obvious; for instance, India imported over $9 billion worth of Iranian oil during the 2016-2017 fiscal year, more than twice the amount imported the year before.